-- Avoid more than a 12-mEq/L decrease in the serum Na every 24 hours.
+- Avoid more than 12 mEq/L decrease in serum sodium every 24 hours.

 Increased plasma sodium concentration

-Loss of water from ECF results in Hyper-osmotic (hypernatremic/hypertonic) dehydration, in which the water moves from the region of low solute concentration (intracellular) to the region of high solute concentration (plasma) resulting in:
+Loss of water from ECF results in hyperosmotic (hypernatremic/hypertonic) dehydration, in which the water moves from a region of low solute concentration (intracellular) to that of high solute concentration (plasma) resulting in:

-1. Increase in ECF, making the clinical signs of dehydration (e.g. signs of shock) less severe.
+- Increase in ECF, with the clinical signs of dehydration (e.g., signs of shock) being less severe.

-- Avoid more than a 12-mEq/L/24 increase in the serum Na every day, especially if the hyponatremia developed gradually.
+- Avoid more than 12 mEq/L/24 h increase in serum sodium, especially if the hyponatremia developed gradually

-When proportionally the same amount of water and sodium are lost from the body, the sodium concentration in the ECF will not change, resulting in iso-osmotic (normonatremic/isotonic) dehydration.
-Therefore, the mechanisms that control Na+ balance are the major mechanisms that control ECF volume.
+When proportionally the same amount of water and sodium are lost from the body, the sodium concentration in ECF will not change, resulting in iso-osmotic (normonatremic/isotonic) dehydration.
+Therefore, the mechanisms that control sodium balance are the major mechanisms that control ECF volume.

 |Decreased extracellular fluid volume||Normal extracellular fluid volume||Increased extracellular fluid volume|